Californium: History

 Californium was first made at University of California Radiation Laboratory, Berkeley, by physics researchers Stanley Gerald Thompson, Kenneth Street Jr., Albert Ghiorso, and Glenn T. Seaborg, about February 9, 1950.
 It was the sixth transuranium element to be discovered; the team announced its discovery on March 17, 1950.

-To produce californium, a microgram-size target of curium-242 was bombarded with 35 MeV alpha particles in the 60 in cyclotron at Berkeley, which produced californium-245 plus one free neutron.
+To produce californium, a microgram-size target of curium-242 (^{242}Cm) was bombarded with 35 MeV alpha particles (^{4}He) in the 60 in cyclotron at Berkeley, which produced californium-245 (^{245}Cf) plus one free neutron.